 However, you will not receive any income deductions for RRSP contributions designated as repayments towards a HBP.
 Since your HBP comes from your RRSP, you would have already claimed the tax deductions from the initial contributions to your RRSP and cannot claim them again when returning the contributions back to your RRSP.

-If you do not repay your HBP, you will face penalties including the loss of contribution room and incomes taxes on the minimum payment required for that year.
+If you do not repay your HBP, you will face penalties including the loss of contribution room and income taxes on the minimum payment required for that year.
 You will have to designate your missing payments as RRSP income in your tax return.

 Make sure to record your contributions as repayments to your HBP.
 If you do not, you will have to face penalties including the loss of contribution room and income taxes on the minimum payment required for that year.

-The Home Buyers' Plan allows you save up pre-tax income in your RRSP towards your home down payment.
+The Home Buyers' Plan allows you to save up pre-tax income in your RRSP towards your home down payment.
 It can help you achieve a larger down payment faster than traditional savings as you can also save the taxes you would have had to pay on your income.
 For the average Canadian, RRSP savings can be 20% to 30% more than after-tax savings; for higher-income earners, this figure could rise past 40%.

 If you save $5,000 a year for four years for your home down payment, you will have a $20K down payment at the end.
 At a 30% marginal tax rate, you could instead save $6,500 a year, leaving you with $26K at the end of 4 years - $6K more than your original down payment - without affecting the rest of your budget.